dnielsen/redis_on_windows/README.md

 - Kali Linux - https://www.microsoft.com/en-us/p/kali-linux/9pkr34tncv07
 - Debian GNU/Linux - https://www.microsoft.com/en-us/p/debian-gnu-linux/9msvkqc78pk6

-Next, use cmd.exe to install the redis-server:
+Next, launch Ubuntu to install the redis-server.
+Here is the example for Ubuntu: (note: you may need to create a new Login and Password)
 ```
 > sudo apt-get install redis-server
+> sudo apt-get update
 ```
 Next, edit /etc/redis/redis.conf and change the line “bind 127.0.0.1” to “bind 0.0.0.0”